-- 2.1 The Cabinet is responsible for appointing all the member champions.
-All group leaders will be consulted before any appointments are confirmed by the Cabinet.
-Any member of the Council may be member champion, including the Leader of the Council. - 2.2 Member champions will be appointed following the whole local government elections that take place every four years and will normally be expected to serve for the period of his/her term of office to ensure some stability in the role.
+- 2.1 The elected MayorLeader of the Council is responsible for appointing all the member champions. listed below.
+All group leaders will be consulted before any appointments are confirmed by the elected MayorLeader of the Council.
+Any member of the Council may be member champion, including the elected MayorLeader of the Council.
+The Council has the following member champions: - (a) Armed Forces (this role is undertaken by the Executive Lead for Tourism, Culture and Harbours); - (b) Corporate Parenting; - (c) Design Review (this role is undertaken by the Executive Lead for Planning, Transport and Housing); - (d) Early Years Group; - (e) Heritage (this role is undertaken by the Executive Lead for Tourism, Culture and Harbours); - (f) Youth Trust; - 2.2 Member champions will be appointed following the whole local government elections that take place every four years and will normally be expected to serve for the period of his/her term of office to ensure some stability in the role.
 However, an appointment may be made during the four year period to any new position that is established or to a position where there is a vacancy.
-The appointments made by the Cabinet must be communicated in writing to the Chief Executive and a record of decision published. - 2.3 Although there is no legal requirement to apply the political balance rules to the appointments, there will be an expectation that the roles will normally be shared proportionately to reflect the political balance of the Council.
-However, any appointment should have due regard to the suitability for the role and relevant national and local guidance. - 2.4 A member champion may be removed from office at any time by the Cabinet by written notice to the Chief Executive, the member champion being removed and all the group leaders. - 2.5 Any member champion may resign from office by giving written notice to the Chief Executive and the Leader of the Council.
+The appointments made by the elected MayorLeader of the Council must be communicated in writing to the Chief Executive and a record of decision published. - 2.3 Although there is no legal requirement to apply the political balance rules to the appointments, there will be an expectation that the roles will normally be shared proportionately to reflect the political balance of the Council.
+However, any appointment should have due regard to the suitability for the role and relevant national and local guidance. - 2.4 A member champion may be removed from office at any time by the elected MayorLeader of the Council by written notice to the Chief Executive, the member champion being removed and all the group leaders. - 2.5 Any member champion may resign from office by giving written notice to the Chief Executive and the elected MayorLeader of the Council.